The 1603 Treasury Program in Brief:

 - The tremendous success of the multi-year Investment Tax Credit (ITC) for solar energy projects exemplifies the importance of stable policy for the private sector and reveals a high return on public investment in solar energy in terms of economic benefits, domestic job creation, energy security, and lower costs for consumers.
 For more background on the history and importance of solar tax incentives, visit our Investment Tax Credit page.

-- By any objective measure, the 2008 economic crisis severely restricted the private sector capital that is typically used to finance renewable energy projects that utilize ITCs.
+- The2008 economic crisis severely restricted the private sector capital that is typically used to finance renewable energy projects that utilize ITCs.
 The Section 1603 Treasury Program provides needed marketplace liquidity by allowing taxpayers to receive a direct federal grant in lieu of taking the ITC that they were otherwise entitled to receive.

 - The Section 1603 Treasury Program is a proven success, and taxpayers are getting a good return on investment.
-Due in large part to liquidity provided by this important incentive, deployment grew 116 percent in Q2 2012 over the second quarter of 2012.
-The industry currently employs over 100,000 American workers.
-Furthermore, the price for solar panels fell 51 percent since the beginning of 2011, and costs continue to fall.
+Due in large part to liquidity provided by this important incentive, deployment grew 76 percent in Q2 2012 over Q2 2011.
+The industry currently employs nearly 174,000 American workers.
+Furthermore, the price for solar panels fell 16 percent in 2012, and costs continue to fall.

 Importance of Tax Equity Financing and Credit Liquidity